Placement Agent Policy

 5. Promptly advise the SCERS Board of any material violation of the Placement Agents Disclosure Policy.

-6. Compile a quarterly report regarding the names of Placement Agents by each Investment Manager
+6. Compile an annual report regarding the names of Placement Agents by each Investment Manager

 Sanctions in the event of a material omission or inaccuracy in the Placement Agents Disclosure Information, or any other material violation of the Placement Agent Policy can include, but are not limited to: